notstarboard/tidal-utils/README.md

 **This was working fine but now I'm getting an error about is_DolbyAtmos.
 How do I fix it?**

 There were some changes to the track metadata in tidalapi.
-Pull the newest code from this repository using `git pull` and update tidalapi using `pip install tidalapi -U', and that should solve your problem.
+Pull the newest code from this repository using `git pull` and update tidalapi using `pip install tidalapi -U`, and that should solve your problem.